Finding the best sheet music app on android for you

 One possibility is to be able to set jump marks with which the musician can jump directly from one place to any other place in the sheet of music.

-Another possibility is again the intelligent control, where the app however has to know the position of the repetition symbols.
+Another possibility is again the intelligent control, where the app however has to know the position of the repeat signs.

 The Test